 Every Mohs patient is different, with varying degrees of cancerous tissue.
 As such, the recovery period can fall anywhere on a fairly broad spectrum.
 Every recovery will follow the same basic set of steps.

-Our Greater Boston Area or Worcester offices will provide you with a comprehensive recovery plan, including hygiene instructions, sleeping instructions, pain medication, and your customized timeline for resuming normal life.
+Our Greater Greater Boston Area Area or Worcester offices will provide you with a comprehensive recovery plan, including hygiene instructions, sleeping instructions, pain medication, and your customized timeline for resuming normal life.

 Dr. Montilla is thorough in his follow-up protocol, and will ensure he sees you as much as necessary to properly monitor your recovery.
 During follow-up appointments, he will check to ensure the tissues are healing properly with regard to facial animation and function, as well as general facial appearance.
 He may recommend complementary procedures such as laser resurfacing to further reduce appearance of scars.